 Fishermen in the Deep South Texas county of Willacy will tell you anglers have been accessing the Lower Laguna Madre at a point some 23 miles from Raymondville since the early 1900s.
-At that time, this tiny spot surrounded, which then was part the King Ranch was known as Redfish Landing.
+At that time, this tiny spot surrounded, (which was back then part of King Ranch), was known as Redfish Landing.

 In 1933, Redfish Landing officially became a public access point when Henrietta King, widow of Richard King, leased 197 acres to the American Legion of Willacy County.
-However, it remained more or less just an access point for several more years.
+However, it remained more or less, just an access point for several more years.
+That all changed following World War II.

 Willacy County Navigation District

-That all changed following World War II.
-The Willacy County Navigation District was created in 1948, essentially creating a legal entity which could create a port for the nearby cities of Raymondville and Lyford.
+The Willacy County Navigation District (WCND) was created in 1948, essentially creating a legal entity that could create a port for the nearby cities of Raymondville and Lyford.
 In 1950, the WCND condemned more than 1,700 acres, including the American Legion’s leased land at Redfish Landing, to create what is now present-day Port Mansfield.

-But, at that point, the Navigation District had land, but no open water access to the Gulf of Mexico.
+At that point, the WCND had land, but no open water access to the Gulf of Mexico.
 That, too, would soon change.

 The Mansfield Channel

 In 1957, the Mansfield Channel, which intersected Padre Island about 24 miles north of the present-day town of South Padre Island, Texas, was dedicated.
 Because of its location due east of Port Mansfield, this channel is commonly known as the East Cut.
 The passes’ original jetty system having failed, the current granite jetty structures were laid in place in 1962.
 The channel was also deepened to 18 feet at that time.